 This latest wake-up prompted some crisis talks that ended with us both firmly saying, “sleep training”.
 So it began again.
 And this time, miracle upon miracles it worked.
 Yeah, right.
 If you believe that you have not met my son.
 He’s a stubborn little lad, and after more than 30 minutes of my wife going in and out of his room to comfort him, he was still standing in his cot protesting about the hand the world had dealt him.

 Thus, as the clock struck 5.45am, we decided to raise the white muslin and bring him back to bed.
 The good news is it worked and we all managed to get an hour’s sleep before the alarm signalled that it was time to get up begin the process of getting ready for nursery.
-The bad news is; unless we re-run the sleep training fun, nightmares like this are going to happen over and over and over again.
+The bad news is; unless we re-run the sleep training fun, this kind of nightmare night is going to happen over and over and over again.
 Conclusion?
 Put in your ear plugs and turn up your fans, because from tonight onwards, the Hood take on the Ferber sleep training method is back.
 Wish us luck, folks.
-Judging by last night, we’re going to need it.
+Judging by yesterday’s nightmare night, we’re going to need it.

 This blog has been verified by Rise: R1e93972c1123a8978a5914fd59f34600